pvlib/pvanalytics/docs/api.rst

    quality.gaps.daily_completeness
    quality.gaps.complete

-Many data sets may have leading and trailing periods with sparodic or no data.
+Many data sets may have leading and trailing periods of days with sporadic or no data.
 The following functions can be used to remove those periods.

 .. autosummary::